How can I use the Sign-up tool in my site?

 Schedule special office hours.

-To hold an advance sign-up for special office hours on a problem set, including students from two different classes: Choose a day, define a block of time, set up multiple slots available to both sites' members, and then adjust the timeslots as desired.
-For example, suppose the instructor wants to schedule a 3-hour block of time for office hours with some 15-minute slots and some 30-minute slots and a 15-minute gap for a break.
+To hold a sign-up in advance for special office hours on a problem set, including students from two different classes, choose a day, define a block of time, set up multiple slots available to both sites' members, and then adjust the time slots as desired.
+For example, suppose the instructor wants to schedule a three-hour block of time for office hours with some 15-minute slots, some 30-minute slots, and a 15-minute gap for a break.
 Here is the procedure:

-- Set up a 3-hour meeting called "Office Hours - Problem Set" with 15-minute timeslots according to the "Multiple slots" instructions.
+- Set up a three-hour meeting called "Office Hours - Problem Set" with 15-minute time slots according to the "Multiple slots" instructions.
 In the "Available To" field, leave the current site checked and open the "Other Sites" list to check the other class's site (which must also have the Sign-up Tool), as well.

 Schedule in-class presentations.

-To schedule in-class presentations either by individuals or groups:
+To schedule in-class presentations either by individuals or groups proceed as follows: